oskariorg/oskari-documentation-site/_content/blog/Lounaistieto.md

 # The Southwest Finland Map Service

-The Southwest Finland Map Service (or Lounaistieto map service) is run by several organisations in the region, including the city of Turku and the Regional council of Southwest Finland.
+Lounaistieto is a regional information service in Southwest Finland.
+The service is run by several organisations in the region, including the city of Turku and the Regional council of Southwest Finland.
+The coordinating and administering of the service is done by Lounaistieto.

 ## How is Oskari used?